-THE TYPICAL SIGNIFICANCE OF THE SCRIPTURES DECLARE THEIR DIVINE AUTHORSHIP and the "Scriptures" to which He had reference, were not the four Gospels for they were not then written, but the writings of Moses and the prophets.
+THE TYPICAL SIGNIFICANCE OF THE SCRIPTURES DECLARE THEIR DIVINE AUTHORSHIP

+"In the volume of the Book it is written of Me" (Hebrews 10:7).
+Christ is the Key to the Scriptures.
+Said He, and the "Scriptures" to which He had reference, were not the four Gospels for they were not then written, but the writings of Moses and the prophets.
 The Old Testament Scriptures then are something more than a compilation of historical records, something more than a system of social and religious legislation, something more than a code of ethics.
 The Old Testament Scriptures are fundamentally a stage on which is shown forth in vivid symbolism and ritualism the whole plan of redemption.
 The events recorded in the Old Testament were actual occurrences, yet they were also typical prefigurations.
 Throughout the Old Testament dispensations God caused to be shadowed forth in parabolic representation the whole work of redemption by means of a constant and vivid appeal to the senses.
 This was in full accord with a fundamental law in the economy of God.
 Nothing is brought to maturity at once.
 As it is in the natural world, so it is in the spiritual: there is first the blade, then the ear, and then the full corn in the ear.
 Concerning the Person and work of the Lord Jesus, God first gave a series of pictorial representations, later a large number of specific prophecies, and last of all, when the fullness of time was come, God sent forth His own Son.